Complete convergence of message passing algorithms for some satisfiability problems: Proof of Theorem and Proposition

 We consider two cases: the easy one is the case in which the cycle contains a pure variable w.r.t the cycle (though this variable may not be pure w.r.t to the entire formula).

 \begin{clm} If the cycle contains a variable $x_i$ appearing in the same polarity in both $C_{i+1},C_{i-1}$, then the messages $C \to x$ along cycle edges converge.
-Moreover for the fixed point, if $C \to x = 1$ then $x$ satisfies $C$ according to $\varphi$. \end{clm} The proof is very similar to the first case in the proof of Proposition \ref{prop:ConnvergenceInBiasedCaseClm}.
+Moreover for the fixed point, if $C \to x = 1$ then $x$ satisfies $C$ according to $\varphi$. \end{clm} The proof is essentially the first case in the proof of Proposition \ref{prop:ConnvergenceInBiasedCaseClm}.
 We omit the details.

 We now move to the harder case, in which the cycle contains no pure variables (which is the case referred to in Remark \ref{DiffRem}). \begin{prop} Consider a free cycle of size $r$ with no pure literal, and one of the two directed cycles of messages.
-Then the messages along the cycle converge $\whp$ to either all $0$ or all $1$ in $O(r^2\log n)$ rounds. \end{prop} Convergence $\whp$ in polynomial time suffices due to Corollary \ref{cor:NoLongCycle} (which asserts that $\whp$ every cycle is of length at most $\log^\varepsilon n$ for every $\varepsilon > 0$).
-The proof of Proposition \ref{FreeCycleNoPureConvergenceClm} is given in the end of this section.
+Then the messages along the cycle converge $\whp$ to either all $0$ or all $1$ in $O(r^2\log n)$ rounds. \end{prop} Convergence in $O(r^2\log n)$ rounds suffices due to Corollary \ref{cor:NoLongCycle} (which asserts that $\whp$ the length of every cycle is constant).
+The proof of Proposition \ref{FreeCycleNoPureConvergenceClm} is given at the end of this section.
 We proceed by analyzing \textsf{WP} assuming that Proposition \ref{FreeCycleNoPureConvergenceClm} holds, which is the case $\whp$.

 \begin{prop} Suppose that the cycle messages have converged (in the setting of Proposition \ref{FreeCycleNoPureConvergenceClm}), then the formula resulting from substituting every $x_i$ with the value assigned to it by $B_i$ (according to the fixed point of $\WP$), and simplifying, is satisfiable. \end{prop} \begin{Proof} Let $F$ be the subformula that induces the connected component $\cal{C}$, and decompose it according to the trees that hang on the cycle's variables and the trees that hang on the cycle's clauses.
-Observe that the formulas that induce these trees are variable and clause disjoint (since there is only one cycle in the $\cal{C}$).
+Observe that the formulas that induce these trees are variable and clause disjoint (since there is only one cycle in $\cal{C}$).

 Let us start with the cycle clauses.
 The key observation is that setting the cycle variables according to one arbitrary orientation (say, set $x_i$ to satisfy $C_{i+1}$) satisfies the cycle and doesn't conflict with any satisfying assignment of the hanging trees: if the tree hangs on a variable $x_i$, then since the cycle is free, the tree is satisfiable regardless of the assignment of $x_i$ (Proposition \ref{1MsgIffUnsatClm}).
 In the case that the tree hangs on a cycle-clause $C$, then the cycle variables and the tree variables are disjoint, and $C$ is satisfied already by a cycle-variable regardless of the assignment of the tree-variables.
 Now how does this coincide with the result of $\WP$.
 Recall that we are in the case where the cycle is free.
 Therefore only messages $C \to x_i$ where both $C$ and $x_i$ belong to the cycle effect $B_i$.
 If in the fixed point one cycle orientation is 0 and one orientation is 1, then the $B_i$ messages of the cycle variables implement exactly this policy.
 If both cycle orientations converged to 1 or to 0, then the corresponding $B_i$ messages of all cycle variables are UNASSIGNED (since the cycle is free), but then the same policy can be used to satisfy the clauses of the cycle in a manner consistent with the rest of the formula.